kikoncuo/Simple-Mockup-Server/README.md

 # Simple Mockup Server
-A simple and light mockup server designed to emulate responses from http petitions and test communication.
+A simple and light mockup server designed to emulate responses from http requests and test communication.

 ### Installation and execution